Leave your message to get our quick response

 You are expected to have a solid understanding of networking fundamentals, Linux basics, TCP/IP concepts, and basic scripting.
 Prior exposure to ethical hacking, penetration testing, or system administration is highly recommended to succeed in OSCP-level training.

-What tools and technologies are covered in Edoxi’s OSCP course?
+What tools are covered in the OSCP Training?

 What is the expected salary range for OSCP-certified professionals in Qatar?

-Salaries vary based on experience and organisation.
-In Qatar, OSCP-certified professionals typically earn between QAR 12,000 – 25,000 per month, with senior penetration testers and red team specialists earning significantly higher compensation in government and enterprise environments.
+In Qatar, OSCP-certified professionals typically earn between QAR 12,000 and 25,000 per month.
+Salaries vary based on experience and organisation, like senior penetration testers and red team specialists earning significantly higher compensation in government and enterprise environments.